 Traditional Christianity, a love of animals, an interest in food and sustainable nutrition were all part of my growing up.
-Later I started putting these values together, and when Brenda and I got married we became vegetarian.
+Later I started putting these values together, and when I married my wife Brenda and we both became vegetarian.
 With study and reflection we became increasingly aware of the suffering of creatures in both the egg and the dairy industry, and we have been vegan for about 8 years now.

 I was aware of the sentience, sensitivity and suffering of animals from childhood, as Brenda had been; we both think it absurd and contrary to observable fact to think otherwise.
 This knowledge has grown through our further contact with animals and through study, notably KING SOLOMON’S RING by Konrad Lorenz, a psychology textbook at university (very well researched, and hilariously funny) and more recently “Are We Smart Enough to Know How Smart Animals are?” by Frans B. M. De Waal (an easy read providing plenty of up-to-date research and ammunition).

 Studying the Bible made it even more plain to me why Jews and Christians should not eat meat.
 I am not a fundamentalist, in what I say about the Bible I merely follow the story as it unfolds, looking at the thread of our relationship with our fellow-creatures and the rest of the created order.